andybega/ds-external-data/infmort/README.md

 WDI Infant mortality
 ================

-*Last updated on: 2022-03-07*
+*Last updated on: 2023-03-24*

 Infant mortality data for all countries, 1960 on.

 - The WDI indicator used for this is “SP.DYN.IMRT.IN”.
 - The data were changed to conform as much as possible to the Gleditsch & Ward state list.
 - Several countries miss early portions of the data series, e.g. for the 50s and 60s.
 Missing values for those series were imputed using a linear model on the square root of infant mortality,
-    $\\sqrt{Y} = a + b\\times\\textrm{Year}$, where *a* was picked so
+  $\sqrt{Y} = a + b\times\textrm{Year}$, where *a* was picked so that
-    that the imputed values lined up with the first non-missing observation.
+  the imputed values lined up with the first non-missing observation.
 - “infmort_yearadj” is a scaled version adjusted for annual mean and sd.

 ``` r
 library(ggplot2)